Du Wenxiu: Policies of Du Wenxiu's Dali sultanate

-After Du Wenxiu became leader of the new state based in Dali; he ordered the repairing of the city's main mosque & the construction of 5 new mosques.
+After the Hui rebels took control of Dali, Du Wenxiu was proclaimed as their generalissimo on 23 October 1856, he then ordered the repairing of the city's main mosque & the construction of 5 new mosques.
 To revitalize Islamic education in Yunnan Du Wenxiu established Islamic Madrassas, promoted the use of the Arabic language among the Hui & printed the first copy of the Quran in China.

 The Sultanate's bureaucracy employed Arabic as the preferred language for communication among the Hui elite and the preferred language for foreign diplomatic relations.
 When the first British envoys arrived in Yunnan from Burma they were presented with documents entirely in Arabic and had to wait several days for it to be translated into Chinese.

 Instead of wearing queues as mandated by the Qing the male subjects of Sultanate let their hair grow long.
 And the Qing referred to the rebels as "long-haired rebels (changfa Huijei)".
 The Dali regime used White Banners.

 Du Wenxiu's seal; On one side was his Chinese title of generalissimo (zongtong bingma dayuanshuai) and on the other his Islamic titles of Sultan and Commander of all the Muslims (Qa'id jami al-muslimin).